 (2001; Kill Rock Stars)

-Unwound broke up on April 1, 2002, so I keep hoping that this will all turn out to be some elaborate April Fool’s prank.
-Still waiting.
-Still… okay, fine, it’s been ten years.
-But if Unwound really had to call it quits, they did so in the best way possible, ending a decade of arty post-hardcore with an ambitious two-disc set that not only marks their longest full-length, but their best by a pretty significant margin.
+Unwound broke up on April 1, 2002, which for a time left the impression that it had been some elaborate April Fool’s prank.
+But Unwound wrapped up in the best way possible, ending a decade of arty post-hardcore with an ambitious two-disc set that not only marks their longest full-length, but their best by a pretty significant margin.
 The Washington trio still maintained the same general makeup of their noisy past albums, but eased into a more nuanced and diverse approach that found them doing things like opening the album with two minutes of sustained feedback, closing it with two minutes of fuzzy, old-timey hot jazz, and cramming as much devastating art-punk into the 70 minutes in between.
-If there’s a better way to end a career than Leaves Turn Inside You, I don’t want to know about it.
+If there’s a better way to end a career-run than Leaves Turn Inside You, I don’t want to know about it.